-Chautauqua County Soil and Water Conservation District should continue to implement the AEM program on all farms in the watershed, focusing on identification of management practices that reduce phosphorus loads.
+Steuben County Soil and Water Conservation District should continue to implement the AEM program on farms in the watershed that will lead to identification of management practices to reduce phosphorus loads.
 These practices would be eligible for state or federal funding and because they address a water quality impairment associated with this TMDL, should score well.

 Tier 1 could be used to identify farmers that for economic or personal reasons may be changing or scaling back operations, or contemplating selling land.
 These farms would be candidates for conservation easements, or conversion of cropland to hay, as would farms identified in Tier 2 with highly-erodible soils and/or needing stream management.
-Tier 3 should include a Comprehensive

-Nutrient Management Plan with phosphorus indexing on any cropland where this is not already being done.
-This action was also recommended in The Management of Findley Lake and its Watershed report.
-Additional practices could be fully implemented in Tier 4 to reduce phosphorus loads, such as conservation tillage, stream fencing, rotational grazing and cover crops.
+Tier 3 should include a Comprehensive Nutrient Management Plan with phosphorus indexing.
+Several practices could be implemented in Tier 4 to reduce phosphorus loads, such as conservation tillage, stream fencing, rotational grazing and cover crops.
+Also, expansion and maintenance of existing riparian buffers could further reduce losses from upland fields and stabilize stream banks.